cryptomator/cryptomator.github.io/content/blog/2025-10-17-onedrive-security-breach.en.md

   <img class="inline-block rounded-sm" src="/img/blog/onedrive-security-breach.png" alt="OneDrive Security Breach Shows: Why Zero-Knowledge Matters" />
 </figure>

-## What Went Wrong With Onedrive File Picker?
+## What Went Wrong With OneDrive File Picker?

 OneDrive File Picker is a popular interface that allows apps to access files from personal cloud storage.
 However, Oasis Security discovered that **certain configuration** errors allowed applications to view and download files that they did not officially have access to – even sensitive content such as tax documents, project plans, or confidential meeting minutes.